-This volume contributes to understanding childhoods in the 20th and 21st century by offering an in-depth overview of children and their engagement with the violent world around them.
+This volume contributes to understanding childhoods in the twentieth and twenty-firstcentury by offering an in-depth overview of children and their engagement with the violent world around them.
 The chapters deal with different historical, spatial, and cultural contexts, yet converge on the question of how children relate to physiological and psychological violence.

-The 20th century has been hailed as the ‘century of the child’ but it has also witnessed an unprecedented escalation of cultural trauma experienced by children during the two World Wars, Holocaust, Partition of the Indian subcontinent, and Vietnam War.
+The twentieth century has been hailed as the "century of the child" but it has also witnessed an unprecedented escalation of cultural trauma experienced by children during the two World Wars, Holocaust, Partition of the Indian subcontinent, and Vietnam War.
 The essays in this volume focus on victimized childhood during instances of war, ethnic violence, migration under compulsion, rape, and provide insights into how a child negotiates with abstract notions of nation, ethnicity, belonging, identity, and religion.
-They use an array of literary and cinematic representations — fiction, paintings, films, and popular culture — to explore the long-term effect of violence and neglect on children.
-As such, they lend voice to children whose experiences of abuse have been multifaceted, ranging from genocide, conflict and xenophobia to sexual abuse, as also consider ways of healing.
+They use an array of literary and cinematic representations—fiction, paintings, films, and popular culture—to explore the long-term effect of violence and neglect on children.
+As such, they lend voice to children whose experiences of abuse have been multifaceted, ranging from genocide, conflict and xenophobia to sexual abuse, and also consider ways of healing.

 List of Figures

 1. Poof!
 Up in Smoke: A Modern Fairy Tale

 2. Colours of Trauma Paint a Thousand Words: "Leaving Tibet" in Paintings by Tibetan Children in India